-How our audit addressed the matter

-- assessed the allocation of the valuation by the Company to the three classes of assets based on the information provided by the independent valuer. - tested the integrity of factual inputs into the projected cash flows used in the valuation to leases and other relevant documents. - challenged the capitalisation, discount and terminal yield rates used in the valuations by comparing them against historical rates and available industry data, taking into consideration comparability and market factors.
-Where the rates were outside the expected range, we sought to understand the reasons for this and undertook sensitivity analysis to assess the impact of possible changes in these assumptions. - considered the adequacy of the disclosures in Notes 10,11 and 16, including consideration of disclosure of the specific uncertainties arising from the COVID-19 pandemic.
+Why significant How our audit addressed the key audit matter The valuation process involves significant judgement in determining the appropriate valuation methodology to be used and the assumptions to be applied.
+A small difference in any one of the key assumptions, when aggregated, could result in a significant change to the valuation of these assets.
+The valuations are particularly sensitive to the capitalisation rate, discount rate and terminal yield assumptions.
+Disclosures regarding the Company's buildings, investment properties and right-of-use assets and included in notes 10, 11 and 16 to the financial statements respectively. assessed the allocation by the Company of the external valuation to the three classes of assets based on information provided by the independent valuer. tested the integrity of factual inputs into the projected cash flows used in the valuation to lease agreements and other relevant documents. challenged the capitalisation, discount and terminal yield rates used in the valuations by comparing them against historical rates and available industry data, taking into consideration comparability and market factors.
+Where the rates were outside the expected range, we sought to understand the reasons for this and undertook sensitivity analysis to assess the impact of possible changes in these assumptions. considered the adequacy of the disclosures in Notes 10,11 and 16.